HallaSurvivor/Blog/_posts/2025-09-03-spectral-sequences-and-incoherence.md

 [^7]:
     Though I gave up almost immediately, since I want this post finished so I can go back to writing more important things

+[^8]:
+    This is one place where working over a field *really* simplifies things!
+    In general we would only know that $H_n(G)$ is some iterated extension with the groups showing up along the diagonals as subquotients.
+Thankfully over a field the only extensions are direct sums, so we learn that
+    $H_n(G)$ must be the direct sum along the diagonal!